bigjohnson/iC880A-SPI-basics-station/README.md

 write down the key in a text file and save it for next usage, YOU CANNOT SEE THE KEY AFTER!!!
 If you loose it you must delete ad recreate it!!!

-5. Go on the TTN v3 console on your new gateway general settings and paste the key created at previus poit on the
+5. Go on the TTN v3 console on your new gateway general settings and paste the key created at previus ponit on the

 LoRa Basic Station LNS Authentication Key box